AQFx: The platform

 What we do

-We develop and maintain Australia’s national prototype smoke forecasting system.
-AQFx (the air quality forecasting system) provides six-day ensemble fire weather forecasts, 24–60 hour detailed air pollution forecasts, and next-day prescribed burn smoke forecasts for Victoria and New South Wales.
-The system is operated by the Bureau of Meteorology in Victoria on behalf of the Department of Energy, Environment and Climate Action (DEECA).
-In New South Wales, AQFx is operated by the Bureau of Meteorology for the Rural Fire Service (RFS).
+The system is managed by the Bureau of Meteorology in Victoria on behalf of the Department of Energy, Environment and Climate Action (DEECA), and in New South Wales for the Rural Fire Service (RFS).

-- Improve the underpinning science and near real-time data capabilities to produce robust, accurate, timely and nationally consistent air quality (including smoke and dust) forecasts.
+- Advancing scientific research and near real-time data capabilities to ensure robust, accurate, timely and nationally consistent forecasts for smoke, dust, and other air quality hazards.

-Our long-term focus will integrate the prototype AQFx system into the Air Quality Visualisation System, AQVx and the AirRater smartphone app.
+Our long-term focus will integrate AQFx into the Air Quality Visualisation System (AQVx) and the AirRater smartphone app, expanding its reach and impact across Australia.

 How it was developed